In 2007, the Department of Health pledged to increase the number of matrons in hospitals to 5,000 across the UK.

 Meet our matrons and service leads

 Our matrons are vital to running of our wards, and come with a wealth of knowledge and expertise to impart to their teams.
-You can find out more about our matrons, as well as service leads in different areas of the Trust:
+You can find out more about our matrons, as well as service leads in different areas of our hospitals:

 - Ambulatory care: Lynda Evans